openstack/project-team-guide/doc/source/open-community.rst

 cannot participate at the meeting's designated time to read the logs and participate asynchronously.

-Worth noting is the fact the OpenStack infrastructure team maintains four meeting channels.
-The reason the meeting channels are limited is to force teams to spread their meetings around.
+Worth noting is the fact the OpenStack infrastructure team maintains a limited number of meeting channels.
+The reason for this limitation is to force teams to spread their meetings around.
 This allows for participation by people all around the globe.
 It also allows people to attend multiple meetings where otherwise they may have a conflict if we had a larger number of channels and